Permafrost/Tundra/README.md

 $ git checkout v<n.n.n> # where <n.n.n> is the required version
 ```

-Then activate and enable the [Tundra] package from the package management web
-page on your Integration Server web administration site.
+Then restart Integration Server to complete the installation.

 ### Using Zip